- Transfer Overview

 - If you are a permanent resident, you must provide a copy of your Permanent Resident Card or Green Card

-- Standardized test scores if applicable (i.e. AP, IB, CLEP, etc.)
+- Additional test scores if applicable (i.e. AP, IB, CLEP, etc.)

 Students are responsible for requesting these items; your school will not submit the items automatically.